Family Engagement Plan Overview

 - Educator/Campus newsletters that highlight community resources, events, and services to support diverse needs of multicultural families

-- Flyers will be distributed to all elementary campuses to help share information about Pre-Kindergarten/Early Childhood and other community resources.
+- Posters will be distributed to all elementary campuses to help share information about Pre-Kindergarten/Early Childhood and other community resources.

 - CISD translation services for families at meetings, newsletters, etc.